 Many detox programmes include a period of fasting which, again, may be something you wish to consider.
 If you have lost weight unintentionally or are at risk of losing weight as a result of cancer or cancer treatment, it is essential that you seek advice from your medical team before undertaking any fasting or calorie restriction.
 For more information on how to introduce fasting, and importantly when it may not be safe or appropriate, have a read of our fasting blog.

 And, finally: if you really want to challenge yourself, how about a digital detox?
 Taking a break from your smart phone, tablet or laptop may give you an opportunity to slow down and breathe more deeply.
 It may help you find time to read, sing, or dance - whatever it is you want time for.
 It’s amazing how much time a digital detox can create – for some of us, it feels huge.

 IMPORTANT: If you have a diagnosed medical condition, do check with your medical team before introducing major changes to your diet and exercise programme.
 Also before you experiment with fasting, saunas or hydrotherapy.
-Whatever changes you choose to make this year, be kind to yourself, and proceed gently, modifying things as you go along if you feel they are not suiting you or your situation.
+Whatever changes you choose to make, be kind to yourself, and proceed gently, modifying things as you go along if you feel they are not suiting you or your situation.